caronc/ultrasync/README.md

   # Print a JSON formated snapshot of all home security details
   ultrasync --details
   ```
-- You can perform a dump of all of the web based files (that I've found to be useful so far) to disk.
-This makes troubleshooting incredibly easy to do when I can have a copy of the files being parsed/processed.
+- You can perform a dump of all of the web based files (*that I've found to be useful so far*) to disk.
+This makes troubleshooting incredibly much easier.
   ```bash
   # Extracts information from your UltraSync Hub that can be
   # incredibly useful in debugging and/or adding enhancments